Triple Regression for Camera Agnostic Sim2Real Robot Grasping and Manipulation Tasks

 \subsection{Comparison of VQA models}

 We delve into three VQA models to get query results from the questionnaire.
 The Vision-and-Language Transformer (\textbf{ViLT})~\cite{kim2021vilt} stands at the intersection of visual and linguistic understanding, exhibiting a remarkable capability to seamlessly process and comprehend both visual and textual information.
 On another model \textbf{MiniGPT-4}~\cite{zhu2023minigpt} emerges as a compact yet potent architecture consisting of the vision transform and large language models, showcasing impressive text generation prowess within a more resource-efficient framework.
 Meanwhile, GPT-4~\cite{2303.08774}, the latest iteration of the renowned GPT series, continues to push the boundaries of large-scale language modeling.
 Boasting an extensive knowledge base, GPT-4 demonstrates an unparalleled aptitude for natural language understanding, generation, and manipulation, thus serving as a pivotal milestone in the progression of AI-driven language processing and generation.
-We apply the visual input API (\textbf{GPT-V}) of the GPT-4 for inference tasks.
+We apply the visual input API (\textbf{GPT-4V}) of the GPT-4 for inference tasks.

 Table~\ref{tab:fluent_query} presents a comprehensive comparison of precision, recall, and F1 scores for query fluent results across real scenes, simulation, and overall performance.
-Notably, GPT-V exhibits the highest performance across multiple metrics, boasting an impressive precision, recall, and F1 score in both real scene and simulation scenarios.
-ViLT and MiniGPT-4 also showcase varying degrees of performance, with GPT-V demonstrating superior consistency in matching simulation with reality, as evidenced by its remarkable 96.9\% consistency score.
-These results underline the efficacy of GPT-V in achieving a harmonious alignment between reality and simulation during robot execution.
+Notably, GPT-4V exhibits the highest performance across multiple metrics, boasting an impressive precision, recall, and F1 score in both real scene and simulation scenarios.
+ViLT and MiniGPT-4 also showcase varying degrees of performance, with GPT-4V demonstrating superior consistency in matching simulation with reality, as evidenced by its remarkable 96.9\% consistency score.
+These results underline the efficacy of GPT-4V in achieving a harmonious alignment between reality and simulation during robot execution.